Coming Things

 Excited by the changes to come in and around the WildCare Park, this is a proposed mixed-use development targeting 67 acres at 270 and Riverview, which was previously the North Shore Golf Course.
 This would feature a marina, water park, themed hotel, restaurants and shopping.

-We are informed by a local officer that a number of changes are already beginning to take place in the NOCO area not far from the future park.
+We are informed by a local officer that a number of changes have already begun in the NOCO area not far from the future park.
 With revitalization in the works, we hope this area we grew up in sees its heyday once again.
 (And, guys, don't forget our beloved old Jamestown Mall acreage while you're up there!)

 39 North